Automated Security Response through Online Learning with Adaptive Conjectures

 \subsection{Convergence and Equilibrium Analysis}

-When player $\mathrm{k}$ updates its conjectures through (\ref{eq:bayesian_learning}), the goal is to minimize the \textit{discrepancy} between the feedback distributions induced by the conjectures and the true model (\ref{eq:information_feedback}).
+When player $\mathrm{k}$ updates its conjectures through (\ref{eq:bayesian_learning}), the goal is to minimize the \textit{discrepancy} between the feedback distributions induced by the conjectures and the observed feedback (\ref{eq:information_feedback}).
 We define this discrepancy as

 where $\alpha \in \{\bm{\theta}, \ell_{\A}\}$ and $\nu \in \Delta(\mathcal{B})$ is an occupancy measure.
 We say that conjectures that minimize (\ref{eq:discrepancy}) are \textit{consistent} with $\nu$ \cite{kl_divergence}\footnote{We use the standard convention that $-\ln 0 = \infty$ and $0\ln 0 = 0$.}.
 Hence, the sets of consistent conjectures at time $t$ are